René Nourse | Founder | Urban Wealth Management Group CA

 Wealth Advisor

-"After 25 years as a financial advisor in the corporate world, I left a major firm in June 2012 to launch Urban Wealth Management Group.
-Sensing that a shift was taking place in the financial services industry, my intention was to build a platform that focused on strategic financial planning alongside investment management to better serve clients.
-But it was my own personal experience, my mom’s challenges in her life, and her passing in 2017 that truly inspired me to focus the practice on supporting the needs of women.
+"After 25 years as a financial advisor in the corporate world, I left a major firm in June 2012 to co-found UWM, along with April Charles.
+We recognized a shift was taking place in the financial services industry, my intention was to build a firm that focused on strategic financial planning alongside investment management to better serve clients.
+My own personal experience, my mom’s challenges in her life, and her passing in 2017 truly inspired me to create a culture that supports the needs of women too.

 My mom influenced me beginning at a very early age.
 After her marriage ended, she made the momentous decision to return to graduate school.
 Although she was a single mom to three children, all under the age of 10, she acquired her master's degree in Clinical Social Work.
 She was so dedicated to helping people who were experiencing physical and health issues.
 But working long hours, raising 3 kids, and not receiving an adequate amount of childcare benefits or income created financial stress.
 I remember multiple occasions when she had to drive quickly, rushing to the bank just minutes before it closed to deposit her paycheck.
 So cash flow was low, and I could see and feel it.